-According to a survey by Cenzic in 2014, 96% of tested Java-based web applications have vulnerabilities.
+According to the 2014 Application Vulnerability Trends Report by Cenzic, 96% of the web applications they tested had vulnerabilities.
 For example, in November 2015, Foxglove Security presented research demonstrating how deserializing objects from untrusted sources creates a security concern.
 The report raised concern for popular services like WebSphere, JBoss, Jenkins, and WebLogic.
 No concrete examples of attacks were provided, but the event stirred vendors to make improvements within their products.

 Understanding Java platform security (specifically, session state management) is essential no matter what product or service you’re building.
 We’ve spelled out the basics along with some of the most important precautions to take when designing your application.
 Let’s take a look:

 HTTP is a stateless (non-persistent) protocol, meaning each request is treated on its own.
 The structure was purposely created this way for simplicity, yet raises an issue for many web application systems.
 Necessary tasks such as keeping track of items in an online shopping cart or tracking user trends become difficult.
 Correlating successive user HTTP requests is then left up to the designers of application infrastructure.